 M/F D/F stations were established at Awarua, Auckland, Blenheim, Napier and Suva for D/F bearings on distress transmissions from Allied shipping.

 A radio-fingerprinting unit was established at an isolated farmhouse on Wratts Road outside Blenheim at the end of 1942 and commenced operating in January 1943.
 It was linked in to the New Zealand direction-finding network and passed the product of its work to the ‘Y’ Room at Navy Office.
-The initials REB were used to disguise the initials RFP, and the task was the identification of enemy units by transmitter signature using specialised equipment.
+The task was the identification of enemy units by transmitter signature using specialised equipment known as Radio Fingerprinting (RFP).
 This was highly secret work and an integral part of British and American signals intelligence efforts against enemy naval units.
-D/F and REB combined to locate and identify enemy naval units at sea.
+D/F and RFP combined to locate and identify enemy naval units at sea.
 The ‘Blenheim W/T Station’ (its official title) was responsible in part for causing discomfort to a number of Japanese submarine commanders through 1943 and up to May 1944 when the station closed.